squid-cache/squid-cache.github.io/docs/KnowledgeBase/IllegalInstructionError.md

 ---
-categories: ReviewMe
+categories: KB
-published: false
 ---
-# Illegal Instruction errors on Squid 3.4
+# Illegal Instruction errors on Squid 3.4 and later

-## Synopsis Squid 3.4 and later, running on certain *paravirtualized
+## Synopsis

-systems* and even some claiming full virtualization (at least KVM, Xen, and Xen derivatives are confirmed so far) crashes with an illegal instruction error soon after startup.
+Squid 3.4 and later, running on certain *paravirtualized systems* and even some claiming full virtualization (at least KVM, Xen, and Xen derivatives are confirmed so far) crashes with an illegal instruction error soon after startup.